Eifel42/starRegistration/Readme.md

 # myStarBlockchain

-Demonstration of a RESTful Web API with Node.js Framework and a simple blockchain implementation.
+Demonstration of a RESTful Web API with Node.js Framework and simple blockchain implementation.

 ## Getting Started